IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 Behavioral Event

-Behavioral Event is a Temporal Bounding Type that establishes a temporal connection between Behaviors.
+Behavioral Event is a Temporal Bounding Type that establishes a temporal connection between Behavior Types.

 Behavioral Event connects a Predecessor Behavioral Event, to a Successor Behavioral Event.